1. HOME

 Learn how to write a poem to include as part of a special occasion speech: a wedding, engagement, birthday, retirement or funeral.

-Your original poem, the gift you've personally spent time hunting down words for, and sweated over, will make the most vivid and cherished of memories.
+Your original poem, the gift you've personally spent time hunting down words for, and sweated over them, will make the most vivid and cherished of memories.

 Yes, you can do it!